Leisure facilities are allowed to continue holding organised classes - such as spin sessions - with more than six participants.

 Can I have my grandson overnight?
 I am a single grandparent living on the ground floor in my own house, however I have a lodger who lives on the second floor. from Teresa

-As a single grandparent, you will have the right to form a “support bubble” with your grandson and his family.
+If you're in England, and you're a single grandparent, you have the right to form a “support bubble” with your grandson and his family.

-Under the government’s new guidance, from 13 June your grandson would be able to stay at your home, including overnight, and would not need to keep a 2m distance.
+Under the government’s guidance, your grandson is able to stay at your home, including overnight, and would not need to keep a 2m distance.

 However, the complicating factor here is your lodger.
 Are you maintaining a 2m distance from each other, and are you using separate rooms and facilities?
 If the answer is yes, then there should be no problem.